Grand Canyon Skywalk Luxury Bus Tour

 Scenery At The Grand Canyon West Rim

 It is now time to hit the road!
 During the journey to the Grand Canyon West Rim, you will get to explore various viewpoints and attractions.
-Firstly, you will stop off at the Hoover Dam to take some photos.
-After that, you will see the Joshua Tree Forest while driving along the highway.
+You will see the Joshua Tree Forest while driving along the highway.
 When you arrive at the Grand Canyon West Rim, you will be able to spend 4 hours there.
 You will have an opportunity to see and visit the Welcome Center, Guano Point, Eagle Point, Hualapai Ranch, the Grand Canyon Skywalk, and interact with the Hualapai Tribe while at the West Rim.

 Drive Through The Mojave Desert